Skip to main content

 Domain tags could be domain:customer and domain:holiday.
 Type tags could be type:feature (for smart components), type:ui (for dumb components), or type:data (for logic).

-Each module should have both a domain tag and a type tag.
-For example, a module containing smart components for customers would be tagged with domain:customer and type:feature.
-A module in the same domain but containing UI components would be tagged with domain:customer and type:ui.
+In this case, each module has both a domain tag and a type tag.
+For example, a module containing smart components for customers would have domain:customer and type:feature.
+A module in the same domain but containing UI components would have domain:customer and type:ui.

 Dependency rules specify that a module tagged with domain:customer can only access modules with the same domain tag.
 Additionally, a module tagged with type:feature can access modules tagged with type:ui and type:data.